Hugely Popular London Resi Development Event will return for a 14th Year on 5th May 2021

-What is happening in the Current London Residential Development Market?
+What has changed and what hasn’t for the London Regional Residential Development Market?

 Dominic Grace, Director, Head of London Residential Development, Savills

-Challenges and Opportunities in development in the current market
+Challenges and Opportunities in the London & South East Resi Market

 Which tenures are the priority and what is the view on Build to Rent, Shared Ownership, Social Rent & Affordable Rent?